 Reference samples in Group D differ from the previous Groups in that each sample in the panel should be from a different individual animal.
-As indicated in Chapter 2.2.8, experimental challenge studies often include repeated sampling of individual animals to determine the progression of disease, but this is a different objective than comparing performance characteristics that would be associated with diagnostic sensitivity (DSe) and diagnostic specificity (DSP) of a test method.
+As indicated in Chapter 2.2.8 Comparability of assays after changes in a validated test method, experimental challenge studies often include repeated sampling of individual animals to determine the progression of disease, but this is a different objective to comparing performance characteristics that would be associated with diagnostic sensitivity (DSe) and diagnostic specificity (DSp) of a test method.
 Serially drawn samples, taken on different days from the same animal, cannot be used as representative of individual animals in populations targeted by the assay, because such samples violate the rule of independence of samples required for such studies.